muminishmam/muminishmam.github.io/README.md

 ### Create a resume by using a Lightweight Markup Language

-- According to Andrew Etter in *Modern Technical Writing*, XML files are needed to build websites.
-But they are language which has its own conventions and therefore requires learning the syntax just like a programming language(i.e. Javascript).
-This reducues the contributions of modern technical writers as they might not have experience with programming languages.
-Etter states that writing the contents in a lighweight markup languages makes it easier to produce a well-formatted XML.
-The lightweight markup languages are human-readable and follows a simple syntax which in turn can increase the contributions.
+- XML files are required to develop websites, according to Andrew Etter in *Modern Technical Writing*.
+They are, however, a language with their own rules that, like a programming language, necessitates learning the syntax (i.e. Javascript).
+This limits the contributions of current technical writers, who may not be familiar with programming languages.
+According to Etter, putting the content in a lightweight markup language makes generating a well-formatted XML easier.
+The lightweight markup languages are human-readable and have a simple syntax, which also helps boost contributions from people with little to none background of programming.
 - Several Lightweight Markup languages are available such as Markdown, reStructuredText and AsciiDoc as described in *Modern Technical Writing* by Andrew Etter.
 For the purposes of this specific instructions, we will be using Markdown to demonstrate the objective of hosting a resume.
 Markdown is described to be the most widely used lightweight markup language as it has a straightforward syntax in *Modern Technical Writing* by Etter.
 - Andrew also states that there are several specialized text editor for specific operating system for Markdown syntax and they are provided below:
     - [MarkdownPad](http://markdownpad.com/) (For Windows)
     - [iA Writer](https://ia.net/writer) (For macOS)
     - [ReText](https://www.linuxhelp.com/how-to-install-retext-7-0-1-on-ubuntu-18-04) (For Linux)
 - Due to limited set of features in a Markdown, different 'flavors' were added in extension.
 Since, we will be hosting in Github, please use the instructions [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for basic formatting syntax in Github.
-To learn more about Github Flavors Markdown specifications, click [here](https://github.github.com/gfm/)
+To learn more about Github Flavors Markdown specifications, click [here](https://github.github.com/gfm/) respectively.

 ### Creating a repository in Github and add files to repository